StaticPH/Userscripts/README.md

 <a name="WGFF"></a>
 ### Wider Google Form Fields

-Widens the input fields in google forms from 50% to 100% of the question element (minus padding) <br>
+Widens the input fields in google forms from 50% to 100% of the question element (minus padding).

 [[Install]][raw-WGFF]